 Native advertising’s place in the macroeconomic landscape of digital content is clear.

-The pressure for content to align with the buyer’s journey is being felt on the paid content distribution landscape.
-We’re still in the infancy of what native will eventually become.
+The pressure for content to align with the buyer’s journey is being felt in the paid content distribution landscape.
+We’re still in the infancy of what natives will eventually become.

-However, if these trends continue, it could turn out to be the primary content promotion and distribution tactic of marketers everywhere.
+However, if these trends continue, they could turn out to be the primary content promotion and distribution tactic of marketers everywhere.

 It’s at this time when the buyer’s journey, content production, and its paid channels of distribution will be incomplete equilibrium and consumers’ ZMOT will be optimally satisfied by marketers.